-Florida Master Naturalist Program: Coastal Systems
+Florida Master Naturalist Program: Coastal Systems (in-person)

 This 6-day module provides instruction through classroom, field trip, and practical experience on the general ecology, habitats, vegetation types, wildlife, and conservation issues of Coastal Systems in Florida – Coastal Uplands, Estuarine, and the various Nearshore Marine Environments.
 The program also addresses society’s role in coastal areas, develops naturalist interpretation skills, and discusses environmental ethics.

 This course typically is offered twice a year in fall and spring.
 This year we are presenting a hybrid online and in-person version – see below for details.